Writing

 The Nelson Handwriting scheme is a structured programme that allows our pupils to learn the technical aspects of writing.

-Implementation of Compositional Writing Development through Talk for Writing
+Implementation of Compositional Writing Development

 Talk for Writing is the developmental exploration through talk, of the thinking and creative process involved in being a writer.
 By focussing on the oral retelling of various text types, familiar structures become fully embedded in the long term memory so that the children can later apply these structures to their own writing whilst developing the language techniques taught for the particular area of focus.
 For example, children may be writing using the structure of a portal story whilst developing their understanding of what makes an effective setting description.